Beaches, monasteries, small towns, palaces, and even islands: there is truly no shortage of incredible day trips from Lisbon, Portugal!

 Is it technically possible to take a day trip from Lisbon to Porto (or vice versa)?

-Yes, technically–it’s about a 3 to 3.5 hour direct train ride between the two cities, and if you pre-book your train tickets in order to ensure you can access the trains you want, it’s theoretically possible.
+Yes, technically–it’s about a 3-4 hour direct train ride between the two cities, and if you pre-book your train tickets in order to ensure you can access the trains you want, it’s theoretically possible.

 However, it makes for an incredibly long day, and you’ll barely get a taste of Porto on a day trip.

 If you find yourself considering a day trip to Porto, strongly consider choosing one of the many closer day trips from Lisbon instead–after all, there are plenty to choose from!